-4.2.4.2 AOSMA reimbursement cost claims
+4.2.3.2 AOSMA reimbursement cost claim disbursement

-During the course of the review for the current designated period, Audit was advised that AOSMA has requested contributions from DPTI for certain works associated with the development of the Adelaide Oval redevelopment.
-Audit was informed that AOSMA has requested reimbursement of material costs associated with the installation of perimeter ribbon boards (electronic advertising boards) and other costs associated with installation of additional cabling and fitting out additional food and beverage outlets in the Western Stand for the 2013 Ashes Test.
+As raised in my last Report, Audit was advised that AOSMA requested contributions from DPTI for certain works associated with the Adelaide Oval redevelopment.
+AOSMA requested reimbursement of material costs associated with the installation of perimeter ribbon boards (electronic advertising boards) and other costs associated with installation of additional cabling and fitting out additional food and beverage outlets in the Western Stand for the 2013 Ashes Test.

-At the time of the review AOSMA invoiced DPTI a total of \$1.428 million for the ribbon boards and \$350 000 for the cabling and fitout costs.
-Audit was advised that AOSMA raised the invoices on the understanding that subject to the project contingency allowing it, the State Government would consider contributing to the costs of the items.
+The last Report noted AOSMA invoiced DPTI a total of \$1.428 million for the ribbon boards and \$350 000 for the cabling and fitout costs.
+AOSMA had raised the invoices on the understanding that, subject to the project contingency allowing it, the State Government would consider contributing to the costs of the items.

-Following enquires made by Audit, DPTI advised that the State Government had no contractual commitment to reimburse AOSMA for these costs.
-Audit was also advised that the matter is currently subject to negotiations between AOSMA and the State Government.
+The last Report also noted that DPTI was of the view that the State Government had no contractual commitment to reimburse AOSMA for these costs and the matter was subject to negotiations between AOSMA and the State Government.